When Faced With Uncertainty, Ask These 4 Questions First

 We all recognize the truth in Woolf’s words, yet we expend incredible energy to resist change!
 I know people who prefer a certain death to the uncertainty of change.

 I once had a client who was battling cancer.
-She would have rather been given a definite death sentence with a date attached to it than continue the day-to-day effort of putting one foot in front of the other under the massive uncertainty that is — life with cancer.
+She expressed that she would have preferred to receive a definitive death sentence with a specific date rather than endure the daily, unbearable struggle of putting one foot in front of the other amid the overwhelming uncertainty that comes with living with cancer.

-We have survived and thrived as a species because we understand that uncertainty is a given, a constant, and a part of life.
+We have survived and thrived as a species because we understand that uncertainty is a given and a constant until our last breath in this body.

 Many of us have raised children with this belief.
 We have done everything we can to control every possible circumstance of their lives.
 We have convinced ourselves that this is good parenting.